brunscii/astro-blog-site/src/content/blog/lifestyle/retail.md

 ## What's the point?

 For millions of Americans working retail is a reality that they can't escape.
-Over the last decade I have worked in retail, from stocker to management, and have met people from just about every background.
-From business owners to former IT workers, people from all walks of life flock to retail positions.
-The real question is why, what are the benefits, downfalls, and is it for you.
+Over the last decade I have worked in retail, from stocker to management, and have met people from just about every walk of life.
+From business owners to former IT workers, people from different backgrounds flock to retail positions.
+The real question is why, what are the benefits, downfalls, and is it for you?

 I just want to start by saying that retail workers are an essential part of our economy.
-Without people to stock shelves, run registers, clean, and everything in between; then there would be no commerce.
+Without people to stock shelves, run registers, clean, and everything in between, there would be no commerce.
 That being said the retail worker is considered one of the lowest forms of employee.
 Why is this?
 Is it the barrier to entry for these positions?
 Is it the abundance of people that will work the position?
 Is it the lack of skill required for the position?
 Perhaps it is a mix of these things that keeps the retail worker in the shadows.

+The point of this post is to explain the pros, cons, and some examples of retail work.
+This isn't designed to sway your opinion for or against retail postitions, but instead to share some experiences.
+The astute of you will probably be able to determine my views on the subject, but that is niether here nor there.
+This is just a way of sharing some of my personal experience from over 10 years of retail work.

 ### Barrier to entry